openknowledge-archive/wordpress-theme-okfn/README.rst

 Theme Options
 -------------

 The theme can be customised in a variety of ways via the Theme Options.
-These settings can be found in WordPress admin under Appearance >OKFN Master Theme Options.
+These settings can be found in WordPress admin under Appearance >OKF Theme Options.

 Supported Shortcode